Home > Frosting > Chocolate Frosting Without Butter

 This post and recipe may contain affiliate links.
 Read my Disclosure Policy.

-• Cold-Pressed Refined Coconut Oil – This acts as a fat and thickener to the frosting and helps it firm up.
-I use Nutiva Refined Coconut Oil.
-It is also important that the coconut oil is the cold-pressed variety and not liquid oil.
-I also prefer refined coconut oil because it does not have a strong coconut flavor.
+• Cold-Pressed Refined Coconut Oil – This acts as a fat and thickener and helps the frosting get firm.
+I recommend refined coconut oil because it does not have a strong coconut flavor.

-• Chocolate Chips – If you want to make a truly dairy free and vegan frosting recipe, use vegan chocolate chips.
+• Chocolate Chips – If you want a truly dairy-free and vegan frosting recipe, use vegan chocolate chips.

 • Salt – Salt balances the sweetness and makes the chocolate flavor more pronounced.

-1. Good and Gather from Target – It whips up nicely, is thick and creamy, and I successfully use it to make frosting and whipped creamPros: not a strong coconut flavor and contains guar gum.
+1. Good and Gather from Target – The coconut cream or coconut milk will work from this brand.
+It whips up nicely, is thick and creamy, and I successfully use it to make frosting and whipped creamPros: not a strong coconut flavor and contains guar gum.
 Cons: it can be hit or miss on how much coconut solid you get from can to can.

-3. Thai Kitchen from Walmart and maybe the grocery – This used to be my go-to, but it has become harder to find.
-It whips very light and fluffy.
+3. Thai Kitchen from Walmart and maybe the grocery – It whips very light and fluffy.
 Pros: not a strong coconut flavor and contains guar gum.
 Cons: some may find the texture chalky, but I find this unnoticeable when whipped into frosting or whipped cream.

 • The canned coconut milk (or cream) should have guar gum in it – Guar gum acts as a thickener and stabilizer.
-If you are opposed to guar gum, you could try replacing the coconut milk and coconut oil with vegan butter.
+If you oppose guar gum, you could try replacing the coconut milk and coconut oil with vegan butter.
 I have not had success using ‘no guar’ coconut milk.

 • Refrigerate the can of coconut milk (or cream) overnight – This helps the coconut liquid and solids to separate.

-• Do not boil the chocolate mix when melting it together – The mix of coconut solids, coconut oil, and chocolate chips just needs to melt together.
+• Do not boil the chocolate mix when melting – The mix of coconut solids, coconut oil, and chocolate chips just needs to melt together.
 We don’t need to overheat it.

 • Add powdered sugar in 1/2 cup increments – I have found this makes for a creamier texture.